Sam-Saarinen/Sam-Saarinen.github.io/expertise/index.md

 * Hobbyist game designer/developer.

 # Business Experience
-I've consulted on applications of AI for Speedio in Brazil, Special A Education in China, and companies in the US.
+I've consulted on applications of AI for Speedio in Brazil, Special A Education in China, and various organizations in the US.
 I also manage an LLC, including finances and HR.

 <!--# Leadership-->

 # Teaching
+* Consultant: Ran a 3-day training boot camp for the Woods Hole Oceanographic Institution.
+* Online Courses: Ran an online course that served as a combined introduction to computer science and number theory.
 * Brown University: Co-designed and guest lectured a Machine Learning course.
 * The Learning Center (Public High School in Fayette County, Kentucky): 3 years teaching programming as a volunteer.
 (Several students passed collegiate-level final exams.)
 * Experience tutoring mathematics and programming since 2012.